Valley View High School (Pennsylvania): Athletics

 Valley View's athletic teams have a long history of achievement on the local and state levels.
 Most recently, the Valley View Lady Cougars softball team won the 2013 Class AAA state championship at State College against Fort LeBoeuf under head coach EJ Weston.
 This championship marked the culmination of a 20-0 season and earned the Lady Cougars a 27th national ranking.
 The girls' softball team was also state champion in 2000 under coach James Delonti.
 The school's football team was state champion in 1992 under coaches Frank Pazzaglia and Tom Krempasky.
 The boys' basketball team was state runner-up in 1996 under coach Frank Nicolosi.
 The school's girls' basketball team was state runner-up in 1986 under coach Lou Camoni.
 The girls' soccer team has won four district championships and the boys' soccer team captured their own district championship in 2006.
 In 2010, the Valley View Cougars football team beat the Berwick Bulldogs 35-21 to capture the Eastern Conference Class AAA Championship.
 The school also has dedicated baseball, swimming/diving, and track and field teams.

-Football is a cherished tradition at Valley View and in 2004 the school spent nearly $4 million to update its football stadium in Peckville, Pennsylvania and add new track and field facilities to the campus in Archbald.
-The football field surface was changed from grass to artificial turf, the bleachers were changed from wood to metal, the surrounding gravel parking lot was paved, and the concession stands were completely rebuilt and repositioned.
+In 2004, Valley View spent nearly $4 million to update its football stadium in Peckville, Pennsylvania, and add new track and field facilities to the campus in Archbald.
+The football field surface was changed from grass to artificial turf, the bleachers were changed from wood to metal, the surrounding gravel parking lot was paved, and the concession stands were rebuilt and repositioned.
 The renovations allowed for more parking and a bigger seating area for spectators.

 All of Valley View's football games plus a select number of soccer, basketball, baseball and softball games are broadcast over the Internet on the Cougar Sports Network which can be found at VVCougars.com.